dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 After familiarizing ourselves with where to stick in a neural network, you may wonder: what is an example quantum task at hand?
 These might of course take many different forms.
 For instance one might be interested in the ground state properties of quantum systems, finite temperature states, or time dynamics of a quantum system.
 The above framework, often coined as neural quantum states (NQS) is applicable to all of these contexts.
 To illustrate the remaining key ideas we will first consider the problem of finding ground states which is conceptually the simplest.
 Largely similar lines of reasoning apply also to other problems - we will briefly review them later on.  -->

 ### Sampling quantum ground state energy
 Okay, so far we have parameterized wavefunctions with a neural network.
-But how to solve different classes of many-body problems with it?
-Perhaps conceptually simplest class of problems in this context is finding lowest-energy (ground) states of a Hamiltonian and this is what we will discuss next.
-Solving other classes of problems (such as time dynamics or finding steady states of open systems) requires largely similar lines of reasoning - we will briefly review them later on.
+But how do we solve different classes of many-body problems with this approach?
+Perhaps conceptually simplest class of problems in this context is finding lowest-energy (ground) states of a Hamiltonian which we will dive into next.
+Solving other classes of problems, like time dynamics or steady states in open systems, follows a similar logic, and we will touch on those later.

 <details>
 <summary><b>ML BOX 2:</b> Why searching for ground states?
 Why is it hard? </summary>